adamfowleruk/mljs/planning.md

   - Workplace App 006 - Adding Linking content search to semantic search with infobox
   - Workplace App 007 - Adding a analytics dashboard page, with multiple search contexts, charts, co-occurence and tag clouds
   - Workplace App 008 - Using a custom bootstrap theme
+ - DEFERRED IN PROGRESS Bower support
+  - DONE Add bower repo support for PH
+  - IN PROGRESS Fix bower repo for new mljs repo foldering layout
+   - DONE foldering fix
+   - IN PROGRESS re-register mljs-bower with bower guys
+ - Workplace UX
+  - images for widgets
+  - make popup help on config elements more obvious
+  - link widgets to youtube videos?
+And timestamps within?
  - Workplace Security review
   - Ensure all documents are created such that all app users can read them
   - Ensure users can specify sharing constraints for workplace pages